dfelinto/blender-manual/manual/scene_layout/object/editing/convert.rst

    :Menu:      :menuselection:`Object --> Convert --> Grease Pencil`

-Converts the selected curve, mesh or text object to a Grease Pencil object with strokes matching the curve/mesh/text; basic materials are also added.
+Converts the selected curve, mesh or text object to a Grease Pencil object with strokes matching the curve, mesh, or text; basic materials are also added.
-When multiple curves/meshes/text are selected, they are all converted into the same Grease Pencil object.
+When multiple curves, meshes, or texts are selected, they are all converted into the same Grease Pencil object.